Kim Hyon-hui: Korean Air Flight 858

 In 1987, Kim was given an assignment to plant bombs on KAL 858.
-She was told that the order came directly from Kim Il-sung, and was handwritten.
+She was told that the order came directly from Kim Jong Il, and was handwritten.
 She was told that if she were successful, she would be able to return and live with her family and would not have to work as an agent afterward.
-She was once again paired with Kim Seung-il who was recovering from a stomach operation.
+She was once again paired with Kim Seung-il, who was recovering from a stomach operation.

 She was travelling with a fake Japanese passport under the name of Mayumi Hachiya (蜂谷 真由美, Hachiya Mayumi) along with Kim Seung-il, who posed as her father and used the name Shinichi Hachiya (蜂谷 真一, Hachiya Shin'ichi).
-The two travelled through Europe and eventually met other North Korean agents in Belgrade who provided them with the materials to complete their mission.
-Once they had left the bomb behind (hidden in a radio device) in a luggage rack of KAL 858, Kim Hyon Hui and Kim Seung-il disembarked in Abu Dhabi and travelled to Bahrain.
-The two terrorists were apprehended in Bahrain after investigators discovered that their passports were fake.
+The two travelled through Moscow, Budapest, and Vienna, and eventually met other North Korean agents in Belgrade who provided them with the materials to complete their mission.
+Once they had left the timer bomb behind (disguised as a portable Panasonic radio, amplified by liquid explosives in a liquor bottle) in the luggage rack of KAL 858, Kim Hyon-hui and Kim Seung-il disembarked in Abu Dhabi and travelled to Bahrain.
+The two terrorists were apprehended in Bahrain after the authorities there became suspicious of their travel movements and investigators discovered that their passports were fake.
 Kim Seung-il bit a cyanide pill that was hidden in a cigarette and died.
-Kim Hyon Hui attempted to do the same, but a Bahraini police officer snatched the cigarette out of her mouth before she could fully ingest the poison.
+Kim Hyon-hui attempted to do the same, but a Bahraini police officer snatched the cigarette out of her mouth before she could fully ingest the poison.
 She was hospitalised and then later interrogated.

-After Bahrain was convinced she was actually a North Korean, she was flown to Seoul, South Korea under heavy guard, bound and gagged.
+After Bahraini authorities were convinced she was actually a North Korean, she was flown to Seoul, South Korea under heavy guard, bound and gagged.
 At first, she insisted that her name was Pai Chui Hui, an orphan from northern China who had met an elderly Japanese man with whom she was travelling.
 She denied any sexual involvement with her partner Kim Seung-il.
-However, the fact that the only form of Chinese that she spoke, Cantonese, is a southern Chinese dialect, was inconsistent with her claimed northern Chinese origin.
+However, the fact that the only form of Chinese that she spoke, Cantonese, is only spoken in southern China, was inconsistent with her claimed northern Chinese origin.

 According to testimony at a United Nations Security Council meeting, Kim was taken on several occasions outside of her prison cell to see the prosperity of Seoul.
 The prison authorities also showed her TV shows and news reports showing the affluent lifestyle of South Koreans and the freedom for South Koreans to speak dissent and criticise their government.
-In North Korea, she had been taught that the South was a corruption-riddled fiefdom of the United States and that poverty was widespread.
+In North Korea, she had been taught that South Korea was a corruption-riddled fiefdom of the United States and that poverty was widespread.

-After eight days, Kim broke down, admitted that she was in fact a North Korean and confessed the details of her role in the bombing of Flight 858, as well as Kim Il-sung's personal involvement in the scheme.
+After eight days, Kim broke down, admitted that she was in fact a North Korean and confessed the details of her role in the bombing of Flight 858, as well as Kim Il Sung's personal involvement in the scheme.